affinda/affinda-typescript/docs/interfaces/Get200ApplicationJsonPropertiesItemsItem.md

 • **identifier**: ``null`` \| `string`

-Unique identifier for the resume.
+Unique identifier for the document.
 If creating a document and left blank, one will be automatically generated.